Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 - Google Cloud VMs with external IPs
 - Google Cloud VMs that have internet access through Cloud NAT or instance-based NAT

-External passthrough Network Load Balancers are _not proxies_.
+External passthrough <mark style="background: #BABD00;">Network Load Balancers</mark> are <mark style="background: #BABD00;">not proxies</mark>.
 The load balancer itself doesn't terminate user connections.

 Load-balanced packets are sent to the backend VMs with their source and destination IP addresses, protocol, and, if applicable, ports, unchanged.
 The backend VMs then terminate user connections.

 Responses from the backend VMs go directly to the clients, not back through the load balancer.
 This process is known as direct server return (DSR).

 <mark style="background: #BABD00;">Backend service-based external passthrough Network Load Balancers support the following features:</mark>
 - <mark style="background: #BABD00;">Managed and unmanaged instance group backends.</mark> Backend service-based external passthrough Network Load Balancers support both managed and unmanaged instance groups as backends.
 Managed instance groups automate certain aspects of backend management and provide better scalability and reliability as compared to unmanaged instance groups.